 E-learning course on the CHS

-An e-learning course on the Core Humanitarian Standard (CHS) is available in English and French.
+An e-learning course on the Core Humanitarian Standard (CHS) is available in Arabic, Bengali, English, French and Swahili.
 The online course is available to access on Kaya, the Humanitarian Leadership Academy (HLA)'s online learning platform.
-It was developed through a collaborative process with the HLA, the CHS Alliance, Groupe URD, IECAH and the Sphere Project.
+It was developed through a collaborative process with the HLA, the CHS Alliance, Groupe URD, IECAH and Sphere.
 The course is based on four scenarios and covers the history of the CHS, its structure and scope, the Nine Commitments, the principles underpinning it, links between the CHS and other standards, the responsibilities that the CHS places on humanitarian workers and organisations, and how individuals and organisations can apply the CHS.